 Nut allergies are a challenge, but it does get easier!

 Like anything in life, staying safe with nut allergies takes practice.
 At first, it is normal to feel frustrated and scared, but don’t let these emotions take over you.

 Take every necessary precaution (most notably, carrying Benadryl and your epi pens) and it WILL be okay.
 I promise!

-I purchased a fanny pack off of Amazon and packed it with liquid Benadryl, my albuterol inhaler, and two epi pens.
-I carry this fanny pack around my waist when I am out on walks or in my purse.
-I never go anywhere without my fanny pack!
+I’ve purchased a fanny pack off of Amazon and packed it with some liquid Benadryl, my albuterol inhaler, and two epi pens.
+I carry it around my waist when I am out on walks or in my purse.
+I never go anywhere without it!

 Do you have nut allergies?

 I’d love to hear from you in the comments below!

 If so, when were you diagnosed?
 What have your experiences with nut allergies been?